NBPub/nfl_draft_vs_market/README.md

 	    - OTC positions used to classify "OL" from PFR.
 Not all "OL" were found, resulting in more dropped players for iOL and OT analysis.
 		- To ignore "DB" from PFR, all CB and S were grouped.
 Is it fair to group these market rates?
 		- Similarly, is it fair to group G and C into iOL?
-		- Given market differences between EDGE/OLB vs ILB vs IDL, these positions were skipped.
+		- Given market differences between EDGE/OLB vs ILB vs IDL, these positions were initally skipped.
+		  - see linked notebook above for resolution methods
 	- Definitions
 	  - Cost
 	    - Rookie costs only for their drafted year